Texas House launches historic impeachment proceedings against Attorney General Ken Paxton

 Paxton, 60, has called the impeachment proceedings “political theater” based on “hearsay and gossip, parroting long-disproven claims,” and an attempt to disenfranchise voters who reelected him in November.
 On Friday, he asked supporters "to peacefully come let their voices be heard at the Capitol tomorrow.”

-About an hour before the scheduled vote, several hundred people waited in line for entry to the House public gallery.
-Some wore Make America Great Again hats or passed out “Paxton” stickers to wear.
-But the line was also a mix of tourists just curious to see the government in action
+“No one person should be above the law, least not the top law enforcement officer of the state of Texas,” Rep. David Spiller, a Republican member of the committee that investigated Paxton, said in opening statements.
+Rep. Ann Johnson, a Democratic member, told lawmakers that Texas’ “top cop is on the take.”
+Rep. Charlie Geren, a Republican committee member, said without elaborating that Paxton had called lawmakers and threatened them with political “consequences.”
+As the articles of impeachment were laid out, some of the lawmakers shook their heads.
+They are expected to debate impeachment for four hours before voting.

 Paxton has been under FBI investigation for years over accusations that he used his office to help a donor and was separately indicted on securities fraud charges in 2015, though he has yet to stand trial.
-Until this week his fellow Republicans have taken a muted stance on the allegations.
+Until this week, his fellow Republicans had taken a muted stance on the allegations.

+Lawmakers allied with Paxton tried to discredit the investigation by noting that hired investigators, not panel members, interviewed witnesses.
+They also said several of the investigators had voted in Democratic primaries, tainting the impeachment, and that they had too little time to review evidence.

+“I perceive it could be political weaponization,” said Rep. Tony Tinderholt, one of the House’s most conservative members.
+Republican Rep. John Smithee compared the proceeding to "a Saturday mob out for an afternoon lynching.”

 Impeachment requires just a simple majority in the House.
 That means only a small fraction of its 85 Republicans would need to join 64 Democrats in voting against him.

-If impeached, Paxton would be removed from office pending a Senate trial, and it would fall to Republican Gov. Greg Abbott to appoint an interim replacement.
+If impeached, Paxton would be suspended pending a Senate trial, and it would fall to Republican Gov. Greg Abbott to appoint an interim replacement.
 Final removal would require a two-thirds vote in the Senate, where Paxton’s wife’s, Angela, is a member.

 Texas' top elected Republicans had been notably quiet about Paxton this week.
 But on Saturday both Trump and U.S. Sen. Ted Cruz came to his defense, with the senator calling the impeachment process “a travesty” and saying the attorney general’s legal troubles should be left to the courts.

-“Free Ken Paxton,” Trump wrote on his social media platform Truth Social, adding that if House Republicans proceed with the process, “I will fight you.”
+“Free Ken Paxton,” Trump wrote on his social media platform Truth Social, warning that if House Republicans proceeded with the process, “I will fight you.”

-Abbott, who lauded Paxton while swearing him in for a third term in January, is among those who have remained silent.
-The governor spoke at a Memorial Day service in the House chamber about three hours before the scheduled start of the impeachment proceedings.
+Abbott, who lauded Paxton while swearing him in for a third term in January, has remained silent.
+The governor spoke at a Memorial Day service in the House chamber about three hours before the impeachment proceedings began.
 Republican House Speaker Dade Phelan also attended but the two appeared to exchange few words, and Abbott left without commenting to reporters.

-In one sense, Paxton’s political peril arrived with dizzying speed: The House committee's investigation of him came to light Tuesday, and by Thursday lawmakers issued 20 articles of impeachment.
+In one sense, Paxton’s political peril arrived with dizzying speed: The House committee's investigation came to light Tuesday, and by Thursday lawmakers issued 20 articles of impeachment.

 But to Paxton’s detractors, the rebuke was years overdue.